wildingelijah/wildingelijah.github.io/README.md

 # Welcome to my software engineering portfolio.

 My name is Elijah Wilding.
-I am gradaute from McMaster University with a Bachelor's in Software Engineering (Game Design).
+I am a gradaute from McMaster University with a Bachelor's in Software Engineering (Game Design).
 The areas of my field I am most passionate about are app design and game design.
 Below is some of my work.

 ### Team Projects